 We have added sheep to our cattle herds!

-Sunlight smashes into the deep green pastures as it brings a new dawn as well as a new beginning for our farm.
+Sunlight smashes into the deep green pastures as it brings a new dawn, as well as a new beginning for our farm.
 Now instead of just the black forms of cattle grazing in the early light, there are many white spots scattered among them.
-From a distance, the sheep look like spilt rice against the black and green.
+From a distance, the sheep look like spilled rice against the black and green.

 We chose Dorper sheep for their hardiness.
 Ours is a frontier way of farming, and they have fit in very well.